angelinopersia/papofic/src/models/README.md

 The name of the model consists of:

 - The document type's first letter
-- The reason's 3 first letters
+- The reason's first 3 letters\*
 - The number

 Those parts are concatenated together in that same order.

+\**If the first 3 letters of a newly created reason already exist for another reason, include the next letter to differentiate them (*i.e. the first 4 letters, and so on...)\*

 e.g.: